Bedford's Windrush Generation (Online Exhibition)

 'Paved with Gold': Bedford's Windrush Generation

 On June 22 1948, Empire Windrush arrived at Tilbury Docks, London, carrying 492 passengers from the Caribbean to begin a new life in the UK.
 They were encouraged to come to Britain to help rebuild the UK after the Second World War.
 More people arrived during the 50s and 60s and a thriving Caribbean community formed in Bedfordshire, working in the NHS and local industries that included construction, brickmaking, engineering and technology.

-The exhibition was originally on display in in the museum from 6th October 2018 - 24th March 2019.
-Find out more here.
+Please note that this exhibition is available to view online only and is not on display at The Higgins Bedford.
+The exhibition was originally on display in the museum from 6th October 2018 - 24th March 2019.